top of page

 Theme Days: All Week

-Each day of the week is a different theme and the kids are encouraged to dress up (school appropriate attire and no masks).
-A schedule of the theme days will be posted in the band hall for the kids and the school usually sends an email to parents.
+Each day of the week is a different theme and the kids are encouraged to dress up (school-appropriate attire and no masks).
+The school usually sends a schedule of the theme days via email to parents.

 Parade: Wednesday

-Since the parade ends at the school, that is where you will pick up your student around 6:45 or 7:00 pm.
+Since the parade ends at the school, that is where you will pick up your student around 6:45 pm - 7:00 pm.

 Mums: Friday